 To write a good literature review, first you have to search for and identify the relevant scholarly literature.
 Remember that you have access to many curated scholarly databases provided by the Georgia Tech library, both within your discipline and interdisciplinary.

 Search a subject-specific database for curated content from scholars and other experts in the field.
-Use the subject filter on the A-Z Databses list, or consult a library subject guide for your discipline.
+Use the subject filter on the A-Z Databases list, or consult a library subject guide for your discipline.

 Search a multidisciplinary database that includes article metrics, to located highly-cited papers related to your topic.
 Try Web of Science and Scopus, two databases with a broad range of academic content.